torranca/makeithappen/README.md

 ## Why?

-As part of J.P.Morgans School Outreach programme we intend to enable pupils to think, design and (if they win) build an application with the help of our expert engineers.
+We intend to enable pupils to think, design and (if they win) build an application with the help of our expert engineers.

 Our goal is to reach all pupils from P1-P7 and let them start their digital design thinking.